contentful/field-editors/packages/single-line/README.md

 # @contentful/field-editor-single-line

-This package contains a React `SingleLineEditor` component and an extension that is used as a default for `Symbol` and `Text` field types in the Contentful web application.
+This package contains a React `SingleLineEditor` component and an extension that is used as a default for the `Symbol` and `Text` field types in the Contentful web application.

 ## Commands